-The Thursday Night clubs are an opportunity for teenagers with sufficient sailing skills to improve their own sailing skills at their own pace and in the company of their peers.
+Part of the Club's Junior Training Programme, the Thursday Night clubs are an opportunity for teenagers with sufficient sailing skills to improve their own sailing skills at their own pace, in the company of their peers and under the supervision of the Club's RYA Training Team.
 Juniors must be aged 13 or above and have a minimum of an RYA Stage 3 certificate, although younger sailors may be considered (at the discretion of the Training Principal.)

-What better way to end a summer holiday week than evening sailing, relaxing in the company of family and/or friends at the sailing club.
-A variety of optional on the water activities, support and informal guidance are available, so that everyone can enjoy themselves and/or develop their sailing skills, with on the eater support available alongside the usual Beachmaster assistanceand Safety Boat cover.
-The Galley and bar will be open and, weather permitting, the BBQ will be lit.
+What better way to end a summer holiday week than evening sailing, relaxing in the company of friends and family at the sailing club.
+A variety of optional on the water activities, support and informal guidance are available, so that everyone can enjoy themselves and/or develop their sailing skills, with on the water support available alongside the usual Beachmaster assistanceand Safety Boat cover.
+The Galley and bar is open and, weather permitting, the BBQ will be lit.

 Racing at Redesmere is also a very social activity, so if you want something a little different why not try it.
-An ideal introduction would be any of the Buddy Racing events in the sailing calendar or the Wednesday evening short pursuit races.
-Less experienced sailors are very welcome at any race, though, and it's worth noting that every race series has both a Novice and a Junior trophy.
+Buddy Racing is an ideal introduction to our racing, where regular racers are encouraged to 'buddy-up' with less experienced racers in the second race on any Sunday - although there are people to help and advise at any time!
+The Wednesday evening short pursuit races are also a good sociable starting point.
+Less experienced sailors are very welcome in any race, though, and it's worth noting that every race series has both a Novice and a Junior trophy.
 For more information on what's involved and some common queries, please check out our 'Try Racing' guide, which can also be downloaded from the Members' Library within the Members' area of the website.